babaissarkar/ssplot/README.md

 Any Java version less than 15. (and more than 6).

 # Installation
 1. Install Java runtime (JRE).
 Version 14 preferred.
-Versions 15 and higher requires some more work,and is explained in the last section.
+Versions 15 and higher require some more work, which is explained in the last section.
 I use OpenJDK 14, which can be downloaded from [here](https://jdk.java.net/java-se-ri/14).
 2. Download and install Apache Commons Math library (version 3) in your `CLASSPATH`.
 (Make sure it is installed in `/usr/share/java` for Linux, which is the case if it is installed by the package manager such as `apt`.
 You don't have to set the `CLASSPATH` for Linux.
 It is automatically done by the `ssplot` script.)
 3. Download the latest release of SSPlot from the releases section.
 (You can also clone this repository, either using `git clone` or using the Code menu in this page (Code -> Dropdown -> Download ZIP))
 4. Extract the ZIP if you downloaded it.